pumapayio/smart-contracts/docs/Top Up Pull Payment.md

 The customer can increase/decrease the top up limit at any point.

 #### Time-Based Limits
-The customer is allowed to specify how much (s)he is willing to spend in total and for a specific time period.
+The customer is allowed to specify how much (s)he is willing to spend in total for a specific time period.
 ***Example:***
 The customer subscribed to a top up billing model which will charge him 10$ for purchasing 100 Credits.
 The customer spends 75 Credits and the business can charge the customer $7.50 for topping up to 75 Credits.